Reach out to Western Oregon University's admissions department for any important information, including application fees.

 |Standardized Test Scores||Considered|

-To apply, all applicants to Western Oregon University must submit the following items.
-Double check with Western Oregon University's admissions department to confirm all application materials and requirements.
+To apply to Western Oregon University, all applicants must submit the following items.
+Check in with Western Oregon University's admissions department to confirm all application materials and requirements.

 |Other Requirements||√||general college preparatory program completion|